mshroyer/pointfree/doc/index.rst

 =======================

 :py:mod:`pointfree` is a small module that makes certain functional programming constructs more convenient to use in Python.
+This is its documentation.

 .. toctree::
    :maxdepth: 2